ubiquity/xp.ubq.fi/docs/progress.md

 - No integration with real backend API (if applicable).

 ## Current Status
-The project is a clean, minimal Bun + esbuild + TypeScript frontend with working artifact download and storage.
-Rust/WASM components are ignored and out of scope.
+The project is a minimal Bun + esbuild + TypeScript frontend with working artifact download/storage and integrated WASM components for specific tasks.
+Further refinement of WASM integration and UI is needed.